120 Public Records - Inspecting and Copying

 6. Information that is reasonably likely to identify a student accused of committing an alleged sexual offense or alleged violent sexual offense as defined in T.C.A. § 40-39-202 or any information that is reasonably likely to identify the victim of an alleged sexual offense or alleged violent sexual offense as defined in T.C.A. § 40-39-202 is confidential and not open for inspection by members of the public.
 Access to a file, document or data file may be provided if this information is able to be redacted so as not to reasonably identify the individual.
 This shall not limit access to law enforcement agencies, courts or other governmental agencies or instrumentalities performing official functions.

 III.
 Procedures to Access Public Records

-1. Except for confidential records as prescribed by law, public records will be open for inspection by citizens of Tennessee in the office of record during business hours which shall be the business hours of the University’s administrative offices.
+1. Except for confidential records as prescribed by law, public records will be open for inspection by citizens of Tennessee during business hours which shall be the business hours of the University’s administrative offices.